edwardlavender/fvcom.tbx/README.md

 The first step is to acquire FVCOM files.
 FVCOM files can be obtained from source or from a remote server.
-For file acquisition from a remote server, `WeStCOMSExploreR` includes the `thredds_download()` function which is designed to download the full WeStCOMS files from the SAMS thredds server.
+For file acquisition from a remote server, `WeStCOMSExploreR` includes the `thredds_download()` function which is designed to download WeStCOMS files from the SAMS thredds server.

 From any FVCOM file, it is necessary to obtain the following: